-Summer is turning to fall overnight, but I'm far from ready for the change of seasons.
-There are just too many quintessential summer pleasures I missed out on.
-I never felt the sun on my skin or the tickle of grass on my toes.
-I didn't get to quench a parching thirst with glass after icy glass of fresh squeezed lemonade, or eat my fill of watermelon, sweet corn, and home-grown tomatoes!
+Summer has turned to fall overnight, but I'm not quite ready for the change of seasons.
+There are too many quintessential summertime pleasures I missed out on.
+What’s summer, after all, if you haven’t felt the sun on your face, quenched a thirst with ice-cold lemonade, or eaten your fill of watermelon, sweet corn, or home-grown tomatoes?

-- Cut strawberry reds and sunshine yellows into 2 1/2" squares.
+- Cut ripe strawberry reds and lemon yellows into bitesize squares.

 - Add equal parts garden-fresh gingham and crisp calico.

 - Sweeten with a pinch of polka dots.

 - Embroider to taste.